kot-brodskogo/blogApp/README.md

 - Flask: A lightweight web framework for Python 🐍
 - HTML: For structuring the web pages 🌐
 - CSS: For styling the web pages 🎨
+- JavaScript: For dynamic client-side interactions 🚀
 - JSON: For storing data in a lightweight, human-readable format 🗃️

 ## Future ideas
 - [ ] SQLite: A lightweight relational database management system 🗃
+- [ ] Add user authentication and authorization for secure access to blog features 🔐
+- [ ] Implement a search functionality to search for blog posts by keywords 🔍
+- [ ] Allow users to comment on blog posts for interactive discussions 💬

 ## Getting Started
 To get started with Flask Blog, follow these steps: